This condition is generally friendly and appears at birth.

 The weakened walls are likely to collapse and cause airway obstruction.
 This leads to breathing problems.

 It is possible to acquire the condition later in life; this usually occurs when a person has been intubated for a long time, has had a recurrent inflammation, or by an infection of the trachea.

 Tracheomalacia causes a variety of respiratory complications that, if left untreated, can escalate to the point of requiring urgent or emergency care.

 Tracheomalacia is often associated with esophageal atresia (a blockage of the esophagus) and tracheoesophageal fistula (an opening between the trachea and the esophagus), but it can occur without other conditions.

 Patients with this condition who develop respiratory infections should be closely monitored by their healthcare provider.

 Tracheomalacia in infants and newborns

-Tracheomalacia is often found in babies between the ages of 4 and 8 weeks.
-Often the baby is born with the condition but it is not until they begin to breathe enough air to cause wheezing that the condition is noticeable.
+Tracheomalacia is often found in babies between 4 and 8 weeks.
+Usually, the baby is born with the condition, but it is not until they begin to breathe enough air to cause wheezing that the state is noticeable.

-Sometimes it is not harmful and many children outgrow it.
-Other times, the condition can cause severe and ongoing problems with coughing, wheezing, apnea, and pneumonia.
+Sometimes it is not harmful, and many children outgrow it.
+The condition can cause severe and ongoing problems with coughing, wheezing, apnea, and pneumonia.

 What are the symptoms?